Dnat007/EDA-drybeans/README.md

-# EDA-drybeans
+# EDA-Penguins
 Explanation of exploratory data analysis...
-- Only the anaysis part of eda dry beans is done over here
+- Only the anaysis part of Penguins is done over here
+- data set is available on kaggle